MVPA’s Judging Guide

 Master Class: This Award is given to any vehicle, registered in the Restored Class, scoring 98% to 100%.
 These vehicles represent the highest quality restorations.
 Master Class vehicles may be re-entered in future Restored Class judging.

-Restored Class: A Gold Award is given in each judged category, to those vehicles scoring 93% – 97.999%, a Silver Award for 86% – 92.999%, and a Bronze Award for 79% to 85.99%.
+Restored Class: Gold Awards are given to vehicles scoring 93% – 97.999%, Silver awards are given to vehicles scoring 86% – 92.999%, and Bronze awards are given to vehicles scoring 79% to 85.99%.
 Restored Class vehicles are all eligible for the Master Class if their vehicle scores enough points.

 Best Vehicle Display: This award is given to the overall DISPLAY rather than just the vehicle(s), and is not limited to judged vehicles.
 This award is granted based on a majority consensus of the Judges.